The Pfister Hotel: History

 The hotel was purchased in 1962 by hospitality magnate Ben Marcus, who renovated the hotel and added a 23-story addition behind the building without compromising the original building itself, and continues to be owned by the Marcus Corporation.
 The Pfister Hotel has the largest hotel collection of Victorian art in the world.
-The hotel has held the AAA Four Diamond award for 37 years, since the inception of the ranking in 1977.
+The hotel has held the AAA Four Diamond award since 1978.

 It is listed on the National Register of Historic Places as part of the East Side Commercial Historic District.

 The 1986 National Register nomination states:The Pfister is the last nineteenth century grand hotel remaining in downtown Milwaukee.
 Local materials were used in its construction with rock-faced, Wauwatosa limestone for the first two floors and cream brick for the third through eighth floors.
 Indiana limestone and terra cotta were used as trim.
 Changes to the exterior include the removal of the massive stone portico on the Jefferson Street facade and the closing of an entrance at the southeast corner.
 The main lobby has been refurbished and restored to resemble its original appearance."

+Members of the Los Angeles Dodgers do not stay at the hotel, when they are in Milwaukee to play the Milwaukee Brewers, due to the legend the hotel is haunted.
+Some MLB players have claimed they have had paranormal experiences at the Pfister Hotel.